ajcumine/pokelm/BLOG.md

 - use the simplest api that works
 - reduce the types as much as possible

-... to be honest I couldn't make it to the end of this talk, it got quite rambly and wasn't particularly focussed.
+... to be honest I couldn't make it to the end of this talk, it got quite ramble-y and wasn't particularly focussed.
 I decided rather than not really pay attention I would just move on

 I spent some time reading about reusable view functions for refactoring some of my repeated code and I read a lot of elm community posts saying that "Components are objects" and not to use them.
 This confused me a little as I've been using components in React/Redux for a while and never thought of them as objects, luckily this [tweet](https://twitter.com/czaplic/status/903266544544878592) from Evan Czaplicki cleared things up.
 React's functional stateless components, or what I like to call "dumb components", are what I was thinking of and it seems like this kind of thing is ok in elm, now just where to put them.